BretFisher/kubernetes-mastery/slides/k8s/volumes.md

   <br/>
   but it refers to Docker 1.7, which was released in 2015!)

+--

 - Docker volumes allow us to share data between containers running on the same host

+--

 - Kubernetes volumes allow us to share data between containers in the same pod

+--

 - Both Docker and Kubernetes volumes enable access to storage systems

+--

-- Kubernetes volumes are also used to expose configuration and secrets
+- Kubernetes volumes can also be used to expose configuration and secrets

+--

 - Docker has specific concepts for configuration and secrets
   <br/>
   (but under the hood, the technical implementation is similar)

-- If you're not familiar with Docker volumes, you can safely ignore this slide!

 ---